vvjn/GAFramework.jl/README.md

-To create a GA for a specific problem, we need to create concrete sub-types of the abstract types `GAModel` and `GACreature`, and then create relevant functions for the sub-types as explained below.
+To create a GA for a specific problem, we need to create concrete sub-types of the abstract types `GAModel` and `GACreature`, and then create relevant functions for the sub-types.

-Here, we create a GA for optimizing a function over a rectangle in a Coordinate space, i.e., a function `f : R^n -> R`.
+To demonstrate this, we create a GA for optimizing a function over a box in a Coordinate space, i.e., a function `f : R^n -> R`.

 First, we import the `GAFramework` module and import relevant functions.
-We also represent a point as a static vector `SVector`, and so we also import the `StaticArrays` package.
+We represent a point as a static vector `SVector`, and so we also import the `StaticArrays` package.

 ```julia